SimHoZebs/personal-site/content/blogs/Reviews&Planning/2025 T2 Review & T3 Plans.md

 It's hard to share that kind of complaint while also being bombarded by Big Tech money, which was an experience all on its own.
 I didn't spend a lot to save for the remainder of this year, but I did buy the majority of meals instead of cooking to save time for more meaningful activities. **I was essentially buying time, and for the first time, it was sustainable**.
 So many inconveniences could be bought away - which is something I already knew, but this time, I got a 12-week trial of such reality.
 Money may not buy happiness, but it absolutely buys more room for it.

-To hear more specifically about the internship, read [My Experience as a SDE Intern at AWS](../_draft/My%20Experience%20as%20a%20SDE%20Intern%20at%20AWS.md).
+To hear more specifically about the internship, read [My Experience as a SDE Intern at AWS (not available yet)](../_draft/My%20Experience%20as%20a%20SDE%20Intern%20at%20AWS.md).

 ### Education